 The following graph compares the performance of our cumulative stockholder return with that of the Nasdaq Stock Market Index for U.S. Companies, a broad market index, and a peer group of companies selected on a line-of-business basis.
-The peer group consists of DiamondCluster International, Inc., Exponent, Inc. and Navigant Consulting, Inc. We have omitted Caminus Corporation, a member of our peer group last year, because it was acquired in April 2003.
-The cumulative stockholder returns for shares of our common stock and for the market index and the peer group indices are calculated assuming \$100 was invested on November 28, 1998.
+The peer group consists of DiamondCluster International, Inc., Exponent, Inc., LECG Corporation, and Navigant Consulting, Inc. The cumulative stockholder returns for shares of our common stock and for the market index and the peer group indices are calculated assuming \$100 was invested on November 27, 1999.
 We paid no cash dividends during the period shown.
 The performance of the market index and the peer group indices is shown on a total return (dividends reinvested) basis.